Māori history: Settlement of New Zealand

-With them the settlers brought a number of species which thrived: the kumara, taro, yams, gourd, tī, aute (paper mulberry) – and dogs and rats.
-It is likely that other species from their homeland were also brought, but did not survive the journey or thrive on arrival.
+With them the settlers brought several species that thrived: the kūmara, taro, yams, gourd, tī, aute (paper mulberry) – and Polynesian dogs and rats.
+It is likely that other species from their homeland were also brought but did not survive the journey or thrive on arrival.

-In the last few decades, mitochondrial-DNA (mtDNA) research has allowed an estimate to be made of the number of women in the founding population, of between 50 and 100.
+In the last few decades, mitochondrial-DNA (mtDNA) research has allowed an estimate to be made of the number of women in the founding population of between 50 and 100.

+A 2022 study using radiocarbon technology from over 500 archaeological sites states that 'early Māori settlement happened in the North Island between AD 1250 and AD 1275', similar to a 2010 study indicating 1280 as an arrival time.